linux-system-roles/network/README.md

     If this variable is not specified, the role will use the default behavior of the `network_provider` selected.

-    Setting this option to `no` is equivalent to:
+    Setting this option to `false` is equivalent to:
     - `DEFROUTE = no` in initscripts, or
     - `ipv4.never-default/ipv6.never-default yes` in nmcli